eldoy/sirloin/README.md

 The websockets are based on the excellent [ws library](https://github.com/websockets/ws), and have very few other dependencies.

-*Sirloin is faster than Express and Hapi.*
+*Sirloin is considerably faster than Express and Hapi.*

 ### INSTALL
 ```npm i sirloin``` or ```yarn add sirloin```